 Related lesson: How To Develop And Keep A Music Practice Routine

 28. You're In Control

 The best practice routine is the one you stick to.
 How good you want to get is largely down to you.
-Yes, natural talent is always a bonus but becoming a really good bass player is about working hard over and over again.
+Yes, natural talent is always a bonus but becoming a really good bass player is about working hard over a period of time.
 You get to decide how important it is to you and how much time you are going to dedicate to it.
-Sacrifices often have to be made to reach a high standard and it’s within your control to use your time wisely.
-You can live without hours of TV.
+Sacrifices often have to be made to reach a high standard and it's within your control to use your time wisely.

 Related lesson: How To Improve Your Bass Playing In The Quickest Time

-You’ll need all three on your musical journey.
+You'll need all three on your musical journey.
 Roadblocks and setbacks abound so trust in your practice routine and keep going.
 Enjoy the process and you will avoid frustration.
-So much of becoming great at something is not giving up.
+A lot of becoming great at something is not giving up.

 Related lesson: 4 Habits Of Successful Musicians

 Know what you intend to do when you practise.
 Having a clear game plan means you won't aimlessly cycle around the same old riff you've known for months.
 Start with something technical, then something you need to work on, then use the rest of your time to explore and play.